toniovi/extract-load-transform-visualize/README.md

 ## Store the extracted data in local duckDB
 > store-and-compute-with-duckdb

+You can choose to store the data in your Azure/Databricks Lakehouse (default mode), or to store the data locally in a DuckDB Local Warehouse.
-In order for Evidence to work the DuckDB file needs to be built into the `store-and-compute-with-duckdb/` directory.
+- When working with a DuckDB Local Warehouse: In order for Evidence to work, the DuckDB Local Warehouse needs to be built into the `store-and-compute-with-duckdb/` directory.
 If you're looking to access it via the DuckDB CLI you can find it at `store-and-compute-with-duckdb/duckdb_data_store.db`.

 ## Transform the data with dbt
 > transform-with-dbt